smaranz/notchy/README.md

 1. Open Xcode (version 15.0 or later)
 2. File → New → Project
 3. Choose "macOS" → "App"
-4. Product Name: `NotchNook`
+4. Product Name: `Notchy`
 5. Interface: `SwiftUI`
 6. Language: `Swift`
 7. Save in this directory
-8. Add all files from `Sources/NotchNook/` to the project
+8. Add all files from `Sources/Notchy/` to the project
 9. Set minimum deployment to macOS 14.6
 10. Build and run (⌘R)